 - The Mayflower Restaurant’s rather unique painting played a large part in the entire look and feel of the hotel’s fine dining restaurant.
 Before development even began, the artwork was spotted in New York as a potential feature piece for the basement restaurant.
 The artist Cate Parr has also been commissioned by Godiva Belgium, Rita Ora for Adidas, St Regis Hotel, Dubai, Central Park Hotel, NYC and Rolling Stones Tour 2015.

-- Two bee hives were introduced late 2015 by the Mayfair team and Executive Chef Bethany Finn (a training apiarist) to the Mayfair rooftop housing thousands of Ligurian bees in a wonderful garden filled with flowers, a water source and white picket fence.
-The honey produced by the bees is used in menu items across the hotel, including the Honey Trap Cocktail, Honey selection at the breakfast buffet, honey desserts and more.
+- Two bee hives were introduced late 2015 by the Mayfair team and a local apiarist to the Mayfair rooftop housing thousands of Ligurian bees in a wonderful garden filled with flowers, a water source and white picket fence.
+The honey produced by the bees can be used in selective menu items, such as the Honey Trap Cocktail, Honey selection at the breakfast buffet, honey desserts and more.

 - The eastern wall of the wine cellar in the Mayflower Restaurant is actually one of the original foundations of King William Street.